 The BA (Hons) American Studies with Combined Studies programme at Richmond the American International University in London is a four year programme where the discipline is studied along side a range of other subjects.
-Progression through the American Studies programme is set out down each of the four columns of the Programme Outcome grid - with level-specific programme outcomes at the 3000, 4000, 5000 and 6000 level.
+Progression through the American Studies programme is set out down each of the four columns of the Programme Outcome grid - with level-specific programme outcomes at each of the FHEQ Levels.
 The programme outcomes are then applied in each course on the American Studies programme through assessed, courses-specific learning outcomes.
 On successful completion of BA (Hons) American Studies with Combined Studies, a student is expected to be able to demonstrate all of the Programme Outcomes.